 THE BIBB HOUSE

 Richard Bibb came to Kentucky after the state's government had adopted a Constitution that legalized and protected slavery.
 He had inherited slaves and was the second largest slaveholder in his home county in Virginia, and he brought those enslaved people with him when he came to Kentucky and eventually settled in the western frontier of Logan County.
 The lives of Major Bibb and his family and the lives of the enslaved people will be explored and told from within the walls of their home and workplaces.

 and the COLONIZATION MOVEMENT

 Richard Bibb had been exposed to anti-slavery sentiment in central Virginia, and he and his son had a strong relationship with Henry Clay, who was one of the founders of the American Colonization Society.
-In 1832, Bibb emancipated 32 people upon the condition that they would be sent to Liberia by the ACS, and this was the largest number of people sent by any Kentuckian.
+In 1832, Bibb agreed to emancipate 31 people upon the condition that they would be sent to Liberia by the ACS, and this was the largest number of people sent by any Kentuckian.
 The Museum addresses the struggles of these individuals and the role of the ACS in the anti-slavery movement.

 AND THE STORIES CONTINUE

 IN THE BOTTOM